HMRC sets requirements on pension scheme administrators, insurance companies, members and employers to give information.

 Reporting that you’re no longer the scheme administrator

 You must tell HMRC if you stop being the scheme administrator within 30 days of the date you stopped, using the Pension Schemes Online Service.
+If you stop being a scheme administrator for a scheme with a PSTR beginning with ‘2’ you’ll need to contact Pension Schemes Services.

 Pension Scheme Return (PSR)